TriZxn/Character-Controllers/README.md

 # Character-Controllers
-Unity Chracter Controllers:
-This is a collection of the Unity Charecter controllers I have used and created over my time of game development.
+These are a collection of the Unity Charecter controllers I have used and created over my time of game development in Unity.
 The MouseLook.cs is for first person mouse movement.
 The PlayerMovement.cs is for First person Movement in 3d Spaces.
-I will post 2d character controllers soon.
+I will (hopefully) post 2d character controllers soon.